Liftlab - Logo

 Do Any of These Sound Familiar?

-• CAC increases as spending grows, even when return on ad spend appears stable.
+• CAC increases as media investment grows, even when return on ad spend appears stable.

-• The leading channels remain unchanged each quarter, which often indicates unexamined and diminishing marginal returns.
+• The leading channels remain unchanged each quarter, a classic sign of unexamined diminishing returns and stalled marginal ROI optimization.

 • Growth stagnates despite reports of efficient performance.